Good evening! I’m your host Regis Philbin. Please, join me in welcoming back, Miss Snowflake!

 Miss Snowflake: Weren’t you the host of the Bachelor In… something?

 Miss Snowflake: Sorry.
 Maybe you jus’ look like him.

-Regis: I regret to inform you that you still have $100’000, and you have no lifelines.
+Regis: Here’s where you stand: You still have $100,000 but you have no lifelines.

 Miss Snowflake: I can’t believe I made it this far.
 And I tried so hard.

 Regis: Now we get into the big money questions, so… take a deep breath.
 And let’s play: Who Wants to Be a Millionaire?